 Data scientists and Data analysts work as per the needs of a company.
 A Data scientist’s significant role is to arrange and organize a sizable amount of raw data through an application (software), process the raw data, and model the information to interpret the final results to find a solution for the company’s needs.
 With the help of a business model, Data scientists search for answers to business-related queries.
 They work on tools like Tableau, Python, hive, Excel, Hadoop, and more.
 These tools help to simplify the raw data and create a predictive business model.

 These days e-commerce websites and digital marketing go hand-in-hand.
 No business can survive for a long time without digital marketing.
-Companies need user-friendly websites that work as a selling platform and collect essential data regarding sales and customer behavior.
+Companies need user-friendly websites that work as a selling platform and collect essential sales and customer behavior data.
 And to deal with a large amount of data, companies also need a robust and dynamic database management system.
-Therefore, it is the foremost requirement of any company to hire the best team to build a user-friendly website and a database management system (DBMS) that can handle various areas of data collection and research.
+Therefore, it is the foremost requirement of any company to hire the best team to build a user-friendly website and a database management system (DBMS) that can handle various data collection and research areas.

 The team includes A web developer, U.X. expert, Q.A.
 Engineer, Data Analyst, CRO manager.
 They work on different levels.
 They build the system, test them at various levels to provide an error-free online portal and a database management system.
 This team is known as the CRO team and is led by a CRO manager who supervises all the levels.
 While the web developer, U.X. expert, Q.A.
 Engineer handles the technical side, the Data Analyst analysis the data to prepare reports that work as a catalyst for a company to make decisions regarding the products and sales.